What are testicles for?

 Ah, the family jewels.
 Testicles produce sperm and the hormone testosterone.
-Sperm grows at the back of the testicle, in the epididymis.
-The testicles hang in a sack, called the scrotum, that sits outside of the body because it is necessary for sperm to be stored at a temperature that is slightly below that of the body.
+Sperm grows in the seminiferous tubules, which are coiled tubes located in the testicles.
+The sperm is stored and matures in the epididymis, long, coiled tubes on the back of each testicle.
+The testicles hang in a sack, called the scrotum, that sits outside of the body because sperm needs to be stored at a temperature that's slightly below that of the body.

-Just as penis size varies from one man to the next, there is a wide range in testicle size as a proportion of the human body.
+Just as penis size varies from one person to the next, there's a wide range in testicle size as a proportion of the human body.
 In other words, some balls are big while others are small!
-In addition, no men are completely symmetrical.
-It is perfectly normal for one testical to be larger or smaller than the other, and for the two to hang at different angles or heights.
+In addition, no one is completely symmetrical.
+It's perfectly normal for one testical to be larger or smaller than the other, and for the two to hang at different angles or heights.

-Men should perform monthly testicular self-examinations (TSE).
-In doing so, a man becomes familiar with his body and will notice any changes.
-Testicular cancer, although rare, can be fatal if not detected early enough.
+Performing regular testicular self-examinations (TSE) can help you get and stay familiar with your anatomy.
 A TSE can best be done in the shower because the hot water relaxes the scrotum and soap reduces friction while examining.
 Here are some guidelines for performing testicular self-exam:

-- Turn each testicle between the thumb and forefinger - you should feel a round, firm surface.
+- Turn each testicle between the thumb and forefinger — feel for a firm, round surface.

-- Examine the rest of the scrotum contents.
-Feel for changes.
+- Examine the rest of the scrotum contents and feel for changes.

-- If you feel a lump on the testicle surface, even if it is not painful, see a health care provider.
+- If you feel a lump on the testicle surface, even if it's not painful, it's wise to see a health care provider.

-If a man notices a significant change to the size of one of his testicles, or experiences soreness, sensitivity or bumps, it is important that he check in with a health care provider.
+If you notice a significant change to the size of one the testicles, or experience soreness, sensitivity, or bumps, it's wise to check in with a health care provider.